Chayaneee/CGI_Net/README.md

    - Other Libraries: [Spacy](https://spacy.io/), [SentencePiece](https://github.com/google/sentencepiece), [nlg-eval](https://github.com/Maluuba/nlg-eval)

-# How to use our code for train/test
+# How to use the code for train/test
 <B>Step 0:</B> Build your vocabulary model with SentencePiece (tools/vocab_builder.py)
 - Please make sure that you have preprocess the medical reports accurately.
 + For MIMIC-CXR dataset, use the tools/report_extractor.py